 John in Holy Week and Easter

 The Gospel of John is used prominently throughout Holy Week and the Easter season.
-Frs.
-Harrington and Stegman artfully present on the Passion Narrative in John and on the Johannine themes in the Easter season.
+Fathers Harrington and Stegman artfully present on the Passion Narrative in John and on the Johannine themes throughout the Easter season.
 This STM Online: Crossroads course is based on a campus workshop presented in Spring 2011.

 Check the course schedule for future offerings of this course.

 - Weekly introductions to each new topic;

 - Video segments by each presenter each week;

 - Transcripts of the videos;

 - Weekly questions for reflection and discussion; and

 - A page of further Resources about topics discussed in this course.